clevett/worldtree-diceroller/README.md

 1. Run `npm install`
 2. Run `npm run dev` from worldtree-diceroller folder
+3. .env file with the API service, `API={address}`

 ## Assumptions

 Assumptions can be found through the code with `Assumptions: `.
+One my development mentors told me it more important to be able to explain your thoughts than implement the perfect solution during a code eval.
+I've done my best to leave comments related to my thought process and how I might approach provided less time constraints.

 ## Front End Implementation